 Not so long ago, cap-and-trade mechanisms for environmental protection were popular in Congress.
 Now, such mechanisms are denigrated.
 What happened?
 This column tells the sordid tale of how conservatives in Congress who once supported cap and trade now lambast climate change legislation as ‘cap-and-tax’.
 Ironically, conservatives are choosing to demonise their own market-based creation.
 The successful conservative campaign that disparaged cap-and-trade means it may now be politically impossible to promote it in the US.
 The good news?
 Elsewhere, cap and trade is now a proven, viable option for tackling large-scale environmental problems.

-Ralf Martin, Mirabelle Muûls, Ulrich Wagner 24 May 2010
+Ralf Martin, Mirabelle Muûls, Ulrich Wagner, Monday, May 24, 2010

 This week, the European Commission will release more details of its plans to tighten the greenhouse gas emissions targets in the EU’s Emissions Trading System.
 A key concern will be the potentially negative impact on the competitiveness of affected businesses.
 This column argues that industry is successfully exploiting such concerns to obtain free emission permits according to criteria that are too lax.
 Most of the exempt sectors would not close or relocate if they had to pay for permits, and removing these exemptions would raise €7 billion annually.

-Bob O’Brien 25 April 2010
+Bob O’Brien, Sunday, April 25, 2010

 With cap-and-trade schemes gaining momentum as a viable environmental policy, this column outlines such a market for water licences in Australia.
 Since the early 90s the market has grown to accommodate trade of nearly 3 billion Australian dollars worth of licenses with a total value of water access entitlements at nearly $A40 billion.

-Robert N. Stavins, Robert W Hahn 13 April 2010
+Robert N. Stavins, Robert W Hahn, Tuesday, April 13, 2010